Safe Nuclear Power Production Depends on Valve and Actuation Reliability

 Detecting Potential Safety Issues

-The Callaway Energy Center nuclear plant in Missouri shut down as scheduled last October.
-In November, an inspection revealed an improper connection seal on a relief valve.
+The Callaway Energy Center nuclear plant in Missouri shut down as scheduled.
+The next month, an inspection revealed an improper connection seal on a relief valve.
 This wasn’t an imminent safety threat, but it highlights the importance of planned shutdowns in avoiding potential failures and unplanned outages.

 Suitability of Components for Nuclear Power